wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

     Compare: 1992 No 141 [s 81][501]

-##### 164 Proceedings to be taken summarily
+##### 164 Proceedings to be commenced by Commissioner

-*   A proceeding for an offence against [section 163][221] must be taken by way of summary prosecution before a District Court Judge upon the information of the Commissioner.
+*   A proceeding for an offence against [section 163][221] must be commenced by the filing of a charging document in the name of the Commissioner.

-    Compare: 1992 No 141 [s 82][502]
+    Section 164: replaced, on 1 July 2013, by [section 413][502] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 165 Information may charge several offences
+##### 165 Charge may charge several offences

-*   (1) An information may charge the defendant with any number of offences against [section 163][221] if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or similar character.
+*   (1) A charge may charge the defendant with any number of offences against [section 163][221] if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or similar character.

-    (2) If an information charges more than 1 offence,---
+    (2) If a charging document charges more than 1 offence,---

-    *   (a) particulars of each offence charged must be set out separately in the information; and
+    *   (a) particulars of each offence charged must be set out separately in the charging document; and

     *   (b) all of those charges must be heard together, unless the court, either before or at any time during the hearing, considers it just that any charge should be heard separately and makes an order to that effect.

     Compare: 1992 No 141 [s 83][503]

-##### 166 Information may be laid within 10 years
+    Section 165 heading: amended, on 1 July 2013, by [section 413][502] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 165(1): amended, on 1 July 2013, by [section 413][502] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 165(2): amended, on 1 July 2013, by [section 413][502] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 165(2)(a): amended, on 1 July 2013, by [section 413][502] of the Criminal Procedure Act 2011 (2011 No 81).

+##### 166 Time for filing charging document

-*   (1) An information for an offence against [section 163][221] may be laid at any time within 10 years after the end of the tax year in which the offence was committed.
+*   Despite anything to the contrary in [section 25][504] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against [section 163][221] ends on the date that is 10 years after the end of the year in which the offence was committed.

-    (2) Subsection (1) applies despite anything in the [Summary Proceedings Act 1957][504] or in any other Act.

-    Compare: 1992 No 141 [s 84][505]
+    Section 166: replaced, on 1 July 2013, by [section 413][502] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 4---Borrower's right to object to loan manager about details of loan advances